 Children who go missing from education or school: A child going missing is a potential indicator of a range of safeguarding possibilities, such as abuse or neglect.
-The School strives to collect than one emergency contact number for each student so additional options are available to make contact with a responsible adult when a child goes missing is also identified as a welfare and/or safety concern.
+The School holds more than one emergency contact number for each student so additional options are available to contact a responsible adult when a child goes missing is also identified as a welfare and/or safety concern.

 Staff must follow the School's procedures for dealing with children who go missing, particularly on repeat occasions.
-The School's procedure for dealing with children who go missing can be found School's Missing Children Policy.
-All unexplained or unauthorised absences will be followed up in accordance with this.
-A copy of this Policy and the Attendance Policy can be requested from reception.
+The School's procedure for dealing with children who go missing can be found in the School's Attendance Policy.
+All unexplained or unauthorised absences will be followed up in accordance with the School's Attendance Policy.